tushard-iprogrammer/univibetushar/README.md

 ## Contributing
 All contributors must make use of standard angular conventions of directives, modals etc. to keep the code reusable, and programmable.
-Only in the rare event of creating
+This project follows the [Angular Best Practice Guidelines for Project Structure.](https://blog.angularjs.org/2014/02/an-angularjs-style-guide-and-best.html?_escaped_fragment_=)

+## Upgrading
+The contributors may upgrade to the newer form of coding using the ng best practices by visiting [this](https://github.com/cgross/generator-cg-angular15)